-The primary source of water for the island of Saipan comes from 136 groundwater wells, one spring, and two Maui-type wells.
+The primary source of water for the island of Saipan comes from 135 groundwater wells, one spring, and two Maui-type wells.
 One Maui-type well supplies all of the CUC Tinian water system.
-In Rota, the water primarily comes from two surface water sources that are occasionally supplemented with groundwater from three deep groundwater wells.
+In Rota, the water primarily comes from one surface water source that is occasionally supplemented with groundwater from three deep groundwater wells.
 To control bacterial contamination in our water, CUC water operators add trace amounts of chlorine to the water before it is distributed into the pipelines to you, our customers.